Medicare enrollment used to be easy... but not anymore.

 Don't make the critical error of underestimating the complexities of Medicare.
-With i65 software in their arsenal, financial advisors can now provide you with unbiased, expert Medicare enrollment guidance specific to your unique needs in as little as 25 minutes.
+With i65 software, you can now get unbiased, expert Medicare enrollment guidance specific to your unique needs in as little as 25 minutes!

 The following are just a few examples of the millions of people who make Medicare enrollment mistakes.

 For the real people making the real mistakes listed below, just one Medicare mistake means they'll overpay for health coverage, will not be able to get certain types of coverage, and/or may not be able to get needed healthcare services or see their preferred healthcare providers – for the rest of their lives.